 Represent your region at the U20's Festival

-The IRC's comprise a weekend of racing by regional teams from throughout the UK at the Bristish Triathlon U20's Festival.
+The IRC's comprise a weekend of racing by regional teams from throughout the UK at the British Triathlon U20's Festival.

 Qualify for the North West Team

 The team selected to represent the North West Region will be chosen by IRC Head Coach, Andy Rawley.
-In an attempt to make the selection process as transparent as possible the main criteria that will be considered when picking the 12 person team and 4 reserves is detailed below.
+In an attempt to make the selection process as transparent as possible the main criteria that will be considered when picking the 16 person team of 8 boys and 8 girls of 4 of each in each age group is detailed below.
 All the criteria below will be reviewed for each prospective NW Regional representative.
 Where possible, the athletes ability to work within a team, their attitude in adverse race situations and their ability to perform when it matters will also be considered.
 The triathletes that measure up best to all the criteria will be selected and any team selection decision will be final.

-Performances from throughout the season will be considered however you will need to do at least one of the open water IRC qualifying events in the table below plus one tarmac based pool triathlons from the Regional Series.
+Performances from throughout the season may be considered however you will need to do at least one of the open water IRC qualifying events in the table below plus one tarmac based pool triathlons from the Regional Series but all 3 events preferable.This year is slightly differant as we are only using 3 qualifying events and with the proposed IRC races swim distances extended and the bike shorthened tried to get a mixed balance of all disciplines required for the weekend.

 The following criteria will be considered in the team selection process and prioritised in the order presented for each of the prospective triathletes: